Contrastive Consolidation of Top-Down Modulations Achieves Sparsely Supervised Continual Learning: Experiments

 \section{Experiments}

 {\texttt{VI}} {\texttt{MI}} {\texttt{SupCon}} {\texttt{SI}} {\texttt{SI (CaSSLe)}} {\texttt{SI (PNR)}} {\texttt{CE}}

-\paragraph{Experimental protocol.} We adopt a standard class-incremental CIFAR-100 continual learning protocol, dividing the dataset into five sessions, each containing 20 disjoint classes.
-We provide results with 10 sessions in appendix~\ref{sec:10split}.
-We additionally introduce a supervised cross-entropy (\lce) baseline with a projection head~\citep{marczak_revisiting_2024}, which has been reported to outperform self-supervised methods.\footnote{As we avoid kNN hyperparameter tuning on the test set, we do not include their reported numbers.} For each session, we train the model for 100 orthogonalization epochs, where we train modulations for the new classes, and 200 consolidation epochs using a batch size of $256$.
+\paragraph{Experimental protocol.} We adopt a standard class-incremental continual learning protocol on both CIFAR-100 and ImageNet-100, dividing the dataset into five sessions, each containing 20 disjoint classes.
+We additionally introduce a supervised cross-entropy (\lce) baseline with a projection head~\citep{marczak_revisiting_2024}, which has been reported to outperform self-supervised methods.
+For each session, we train the model for 100 orthogonalization epochs, where we train modulations for the new classes, and 200 consolidation epochs.
 We further start the first session with a pretraining phase of 250 epochs, where the feedforward weights are updated via \lvi, or analogously with \lsc\ and \lce\ for the respective supervised methods.
-For all loss terms except CaSSLe and PNR, we use $V=4$ and $\lambda_\text{BT}=0.005$.
-The backbone $f$ is a modified ConViT-S architecture~\citep{dascoli_convit_2021} as introduced in DyTox~\citep{douillard_dytox_2022}.
+For all loss terms except CaSSLe and PNR, we use $K=4$ positives.
+The backbone $f$ is a modified ConViT architecture~\citep{dascoli_convit_2021} as introduced in DyTox~\citep{douillard_dytox_2022}.
 We emphasize that this architecture is equivalent to ResNet-18 in both memory and compute (Table~\ref{tab:methoddiff},~b).
-We evaluate the representations with both k-nearest neighbors (kNN) on the output of $f$, and linear probing of the last four layers of $f$ as suggested by~\citet{caron_emerging_2021}.
+We evaluate the representations via linear probing of the last four layers of $f$ as suggested by~\citet{caron_emerging_2021}.
 Further details are provided in supplementary materials \ref{sec:implementation}.